anudeepsharma4u/mblogi-cricket/readme.txt

 = What does MBlogi Cricket do? =

-<a href="http:cric.mblogi.com"MBlogi Cricket</a> allows you to easily display Live Scores and statistics of Cricket on your site.
+<a href="http:cric.mblogi.com" target="_blank">MBlogi Cricket</a> allows you to easily display Live Scores and statistics of Cricket on your site.
 The plugin is relatively easy to setup.

 Visit <a href="http:cric.mblogi.com" target="_blank">MBlogi Cricket</a> for demo